airvzxf/programming-ground-up-and-under-hood/src/programming-from-the-ground-up/002-Book.md

 linker at link-time, so it was still statically-linked.
 However, in the `helloworld-lib` program, we started using dynamic libraries.
-When you use dynamic libraries, your program is then *dynamically-linkeddynamically-linked*, which means that not all of the code needed to run the program is actually contained within the program file itself, but in external libraries.
+When you use dynamic libraries, your program is then *dynamically-linked*, which means that not all of the code needed to run the program is actually contained within the program file itself, but in external libraries.

-When we put the `-lc` on the command to link the `helloworld` program, it told the linker to use the `c` library (`libc.so`) to look up any symbolssymbols that weren\'t already defined in `helloworld.o`.
+When we put the `-lc` on the command to link the `helloworld` program, it told the linker to use the `C` library (`libc.so`) to look up any symbolssymbols that weren\'t already defined in `helloworld.o`.
 However, it doesn\'t actually add any code to our program, it just notes in the program where to look.
-When the `helloworld` program begins, the file `/lib/ld-linux.so.2/lib/ld-linux.so.2` is loaded first.
-This is the dynamic linkerdynamic linker.
-This looks at our `helloworld` program and sees that it needs the `c` library to run.
-So, it searches for a file called `libc.so` in the standard places (listed in `/etc/ld.so.conf/etc/ld.so.conf` and in the contents of the `LD_LIBRARY_PATHLD_LIBRARY_PATH` environment variable), then looks in it for all the needed symbols (`printf` and `exit` in this case), and then loads the library into the program\'s virtual memory.
+When the `helloworld` program begins, the file `/lib/ld-linux.so.2` is loaded first.
+This is the dynamic linker.
+This looks at our `helloworld` program and sees that it needs the `C` library to run.
+So, it searches for a file called `libc.so` in the standard places (listed in `/etc/ld.so.conf` and in the contents of the `LD_LIBRARY_PATH` environment variable), then looks in it for all the needed symbols (`printf` and `exit` in this case), and then loads the library into the program\'s virtual memory.
 Finally, it replaces all instances of `printf` in the program with the actual